Nazeri Lajim: Final appeal

 On 19 July 2022, three days before he was due to hang, Nazeri filed another appeal to seek a stay of execution, but the High Court dismissed his application the next day.

 On 21 July 2022, the eve of his execution, Nazeri submitted his final appeal to the Court of Appeal in a last-minute bid to escape the gallows.
-Nazeri, who represented himself via a video-link in Zoom, requested a deferment of between one to two weeks to allow him to engage legal representation.
+Nazeri, who represented himself via a video-link in Zoom, requested a deferment of between one and two weeks to allow him to engage legal representation.
 He also sought a court order that his capital charge was "arbitrarily imposed" and it thus violated his constitutional rights, and also sought a stay of execution pending court proceedings.
 He also argued his prosecution was unconstitutional by citing several cases of other offenders initially charged with importing drugs above the capital threshold, but later convicted of non-capital charges.
 He also added that some of his siblings and relatives had not visited him for the final time and he needed a bit more time.
-Senior State Counsel Anandan Bala and State Counsels Chan Yi Cheng and Rimplejit Kaur argued that there was no merit in Nazeri's appeal and it was an example of "drip-feeding" applications to prevent the law from taking its course, and stated that it was flawed for Nazeri to argue that the drug offenders who trafficked below and above the capital threshold respectively should be given the same treatment.
+Senior State Counsel Anandan Bala and State Counsels Chan Yi Cheng and Rimplejit Kaur argued that Nazeri's appeal was unmeritorious and it was an example of "drip-feeding" applications to prevent the law from taking its course, and stated that it was flawed for Nazeri to argue that all the offenders who trafficked various quantities of drugs that were below and above the capital threshold should be given the same treatment.

 In the end, the three Judges of Appeal Andrew Phang, Tay Yong Kwang and Belinda Ang unanimously rejected Nazeri's appeal, as they found the application "entirely devoid of factual basis" and dismissed it as an abuse of the court's process, which also did not warrant the need to adjourn the hearing for Nazeri to find legal representation.
 They upheld that the charges against an alleged drug offender were not merely based on the amount of drugs possessed, but also various other factors like personal circumstances, the sufficiency of evidence and the willingness of a suspect to testify against a co-accused, which would inevitably create possible but reasonable situations of offenders involved in the same crime get prosecuted differently.
-The judges noted that Nazeri filed his appeal three days after he received his death warrant, and it was thus time-barred, which meant it was submitted past the acceptable window period and there was no reason to submit it at such a late timing.
+The judges also noted that Nazeri filed his appeal for a stay of execution, but it was done four days after he received his death warrant, and therefore, it was time-barred, or submitted way out of time.
+This also meant it was submitted past the acceptable window period and there was no reason to submit it at such a late timing.
 Justice Phang, who pronounced the verdict, cited the High Court's decision, "There is simply 'no substratum of fact to support a real possibility of relief being granted.'"

-Nazeri's former lawyer M Ravi tried to postpone his execution by calling Nazeri as a witness in a disciplinary probe against him, but the application was denied.
+Nazeri's former lawyer M Ravi tried to postpone his execution by calling Nazeri as a witness in a disciplinary probe against him, but the application was dismissed.
 As a result, Nazeri's execution would still be carried out as scheduled.